Mayan10/Enhanced-HQLSTM-Model/README.md

 - Attention mechanisms for better temporal modeling
 - Comprehensive evaluation metrics and visualizations
 - Support for both synthetic and real-world PV data
+- Optimized device handling for CPU and MPS (Apple Silicon)

 ## Project Structure